The Marvels: release date, cast and everything we know about the Marvel movie

 The Marvels cast

 Brie Larson returns to her superhero role as Carol Danvers, aka Captain Marvel.
 The Oscar-winning actress has appeared in multiple Marvel projects, including her own Captain Marvel movie, Avengers: Endgame and post-credit scenes in Shang-Chi and the Legend of the Ten Rings and Ms. Marvel.
 Other well known roles for Larson include 21 Jump Street, Short Term 12, Room and Just Mercy.
-She is set to have a busy summer, as in addition to The Marvels Larson is part of the cast for Fast X.
+She also starred in Fast X in 2023.

 Teaming up with Larson in The Marvels are Teyonah Parris as Monica Rambeau and Iman Vellani as Kamala Khan.